au-ts/libvmm/ci/README.md

 > [!NOTE]
 > Whilst the CI scripts are able to run machines on real hardware with the
 > Machine Queue scripts in our laboratory, at the moment we have yet to set up
-> Github Actions to have access to our boards for libVMM, so no CI hardware
+> Github Actions to have access to our boards for libvmm, so no CI hardware
 > tests happen at the moment

 ### Setup